quantum-nanoelectronics/QuantumTransport.jl/docs/src/geometry.md

 # geometry.jl

-This module provides functions for determining the material type based on position coordinates.
+This file provides functions for determining the material type based on position coordinates.

 ## Tutorial